heholek/avaloniaui.net/wwwroot/docs/controls/itemscontrol.md

 Title: ItemsControl
 ---
-The `ItemsControl` control is a control for displaying a collection of items.
+The `ItemsControl` control is the base class for controls that display multiple items like [ListBox](/docs/controls/listbox).

 The ItemsControl control's full documentation can be found [here](/api/Avalonia.Controls/ItemsControl/){target="_blank"}.